drscotthawley/audio-classifier-keras-cnn/README.md

 ### Data preprocessing and/or augmentation:
 You don't *have* to preprocess or augment the data.
 If you preprocess, it will *much* faster (e.g., 100 times faster reading in the data) if you plan on running more than once.
 So, preprocess.

 The "augmentation" will vary the speed, pitch, dynamics, etc. of the sound files ("data") to try to "bootstrap" some extra data with which to train.
-It can either be performed *within* the preprocessing step, or you can do it *before* preprocessing as a standalone step, if you really want to be able to listen to what these augmented datasets sound like.
-To save disk space though, I recommend doing it during preprocessing rather than as a standalone.
+It can either be performed *within* the preprocessing step, or you can do it *before* preprocessing as a standalone step (i.e., if you really want to be able to listen to what these augmented datasets sound like).
+To save disk space, I recommend doing it during preprocessing rather than as a standalone.

 If you want to run as a standalone, then you'll run it as `$ python augment_data <N>  Samples/*/*`